bmwise14/crypto_music/README.md

 ## Paper Prototype
-- Photos, allallala
+- The Outside of the music Box:
+- The Inside (WIP) of the music box will include Raspberry Pi, LCD, Speaker (maybe), Arduino Uno, and connectors to each.

 ## Lazer Cutting Diagram:
 ![diagram-design-02](https://user-images.githubusercontent.com/3782456/47756604-14b53500-dca3-11e8-83ca-116be34e5ff7.png)

 ## Expected Parts
 - Raspberry Pi
-- LED Display
+- LCD Display
+- Arduino Uno
+- Ableton Live 10
+- Speaker (Maybe)
+- Light (Maybe)
+- Button and Button Selectors

 ## Interaction Plan
 - Pick which coin to mine, the hash functions will display, and the music will play!
+A noise will sound out of the speaker when a coin is mined, but it will play music while the process of mining is happening.
+The hashes will be sent to a script, which will be ported to an Ableton Live 10 port bus, which will enable sound.
+The Crypto Music Box will be acting as it's own DJ.
+All you have to do is select which money to mine.
+The box will do the rest.